iotaap/iotaap-core/README.md

 ## License

-Distributed under the MIT License.
+Distributed under the GNU General Public License.
 See ``LICENSE`` for more information.

 ## Contributing